nerdstep/react-coordinate-input/README.md

   // Use this to pass additional props to the underlying input
   inputProps: undefined,

+  // Callback function which receives the input ref
+  inputRef: undefined

   // The placeholder character represents the fillable spot in the input mask
   placeholderChar: '_',